-A good editor – particularly in the case of fiction – understands that the work is a delicate balance of art and science, and that sometimes one has to be sacrificed in favour of the other.
+A good editor – particularly in the case of fiction – understands that the work is a delicate balance of art and science and that sometimes one has to be sacrificed in favor of the other.

 In this example, I would keep the original sentence, arguing that the technical imperfection is secondary to the feel of the prose.

-It’s a subjective judgement call which, for me, taps into the most important quality that authors should expect from your editor: a passion for collaboration.
+It’s a subjective judgment call which, for me, taps into the most important quality that authors should expect from your editor: a passion for collaboration.

 When you hire an editor, you are not giving over your precious darling to be defaced and remoulded.
 You’re paying for a professional eye; a sympathetic assistant who will work to a set of consistent criteria and help you to make your book as good as it possibly can be.